expipiplus1/vulkan/readme.md

     instance level and device level commands respectively.
 These tables can be initialized with the `initInstanceCmds` and `initDeviceCmds` found in [Graphics.Vulkan.Dynamic](src/Graphics/Vulkan/Dynamic.hs).

+- There are nice `Read` and `Show` instances for the enums and bitmasks.
+These will, where possible, print and parse the pattern synonyms.
+For example one can do the following:

+    ```haskell
+    > show COMPARE_OP_LESS
+    "COMPARE_OP_LESS"
+    ```

+# Minor things

+- To prevent a name clash between the constructors of `VkClearColorValue` and `VkPerformanceCounterResultKHR` the latter have had `Counter` prefixed.

 ## How the C types relate to Haskell types